-Deciding whether to suspend or exclude.
+4. The decision to suspend or permanently exclude

-Only the headteacher, or acting headteacher, can suspend or permanently exclude a pupil from school on disciplinary grounds.
-The decision can be made in respect of behaviour inside or outside of school.
-The headteacher will only use permanent exclusion as a last resort.
-A decision to permanently exclude a pupil will be taken only:
+Only the Headteacher, or acting Headteacher, can suspend or permanently exclude a pupil from the academy.
+A permanent exclusion will be taken as a last resort.

+A decision to suspend or permanently exclude a pupil will be taken only:

-- In response to serious or persistent breaches of the academy's behaviour policy, and - If allowing the pupil to remain in the academy would seriously harm the education or welfare of others
+- In response to serious or persistent breaches of the academy behaviour policy and - If allowing the pupil to remain in the academy would seriously harm the education or welfare of others.

-Before deciding whether to suspend or exclude a pupil, the headteacher will:
+Before deciding whether to suspend or permanently exclude a pupil, the Headteacher will: